emaadhasan/molecule-solubility/README.md

 #### Evaluation
 - Models are compared using MAE, RMSE, and R² scores.
-- Visualization techniques are used to understand correlation.
+- Visualization techniques are used to understand correlation

 ## Features
 - Data preprocessing and visualization